foundeo/cfdocs/README.md

     	"returns":"void",
     	"related":["tag","function"],
-    	"description":"A short description that describes what the tag or function does.", "discouraged":"Only add this key if this tag/function is discouraged by the community."
+    	"description":"A short description that describes what the tag or function does.", "discouraged":"Only add this key if this tag/function is discouraged by the community.", "params": [
-    	"params": [
             {"name":"funcArgNameOrTagAttributeName","description":"What it does","required":true,"default":"false","type":"boolean","values":["true","false"]}
     	],